 Dr. McSwiggen is an expert in translational nucleic acid therapeutics and bioinformatics and serves as the CEO of the RNA Society.
 He is a co-inventor on hundreds of patents and patent applications and was the lead inventor on the “McSwiggen” patent that forms the basis of Alnylam’s 3rd Generation Chemistry.
 He formerly served as a Research Scientist at RaNA, Quark and SIRNA Merck.
 Dr. McSwiggen completed his post-doctoral fellowship in the laboratory of Nobel Prize winner Prof. Thomas Cech.

-ETAGEN’s Therapeutic Editing™ drugs called ETAMERS™ specifically bind to and permanently correct disease-causing nucleic acid sequence variants in tissues.
-ETAGEN’s platform employs a single chemically synthesized ETAMERS that acts as both the guide and template for editing.
+ETAGEN’s Therapeutic Editing™ drugs, called ETAMERS™, specifically bind to and permanently correct disease-causing nucleic acid sequence variants in tissues.
+ETAGEN’s platform employs chemically modified synthetic ETAMERS that act as both the guide and template for genome and mRNA editing.
+ETAMERS can be used with or without programmable sequence-binding moieties such as CRISPR-Cas9.
 ETAGEN’s approach has the following beneficial properties for therapeutic development:

-• More readily delivered to target tissues in vivo
+- More readily delivered to target tissues in vivo than protein-containing editors

-E-Mail ETAGEN to obtain an updated therapeutic platform presentation pdf
+E-Mail ETAGEN to obtain an updated presentation pdf.

 Selected Publications and Patents Relevant to Therapeutic Editing™ by ETAGEN’s Team Members: